YoanSchutte/GetInTouch/README.md

 # GetInTouch
 Welcome to the Power App: GetInTouch!
-GetInTouch enables you to easily get in touch with your Microsoft Team to faciliate quick communication for deveoping new projects and discovering new technologies. **Please note that this application is not equivalent to reaching Microsoft for Support Requests.**
+GetInTouch enables you to easily get in touch with your Microsoft Team to faciliate quick communication for developing new projects and discovering new technologies. **Please note that this application is not equivalent to reaching Microsoft for Support Requests.**

 ## Table of Contents
 -[Installation](#installation)